 The popularity of interdependent beliefs is hard to predict because reciprocal facilitation does not support the diffusion of all beliefs to the same degree.
 Instead, it preferentially amplifies those that are connected to other widely adopted beliefs.
 Figure 3C shows that a belief’s popularity becomes correlated with the popularity of the most popular belief adjacent to it.
 This is because a belief that is supported by many popular beliefs will have many opportunities to diffuse, and then to facilitate the adoption of other closely related beliefs.
 Conversely, a belief that is connected only to unpopular supporting beliefs will have trouble reaching even the few individuals who are susceptible to adopting it.

 As a result, patterns emerge when individual semantic networks are aggregated to the level of the population.
 After interdependent diffusion, the most popular beliefs are closely related to one another and form densely connected islands in the semantic space.
 Fig. 3D shows one of many possible measures of this structure, the clustering coefficient (see the methods section for others).
 While clustering is a consistent outcome of interdependent diffusion, the process itself is strongly path-dependent, and so the precise locations of the clusters are unpredictable.
 This simulation suggests that clustering may occur not because some beliefs are inherently more compatible with one another, but because the most popular beliefs bring popularity to their neighbors.
 In contrast, independently diffusing beliefs can only exhibit this kind of macro-level structure if it is assumed to be present in individuals’ initial susceptibility to beliefs.
-However, assuming so merely defers explanation to another unexplained phenomenon.
+However, assuming so merely defers explanation to another exogenous phenomenon.

 The Agreement Cascade Mechanism

-To explain a second mechanism of interdependent diffusion, I focus on a pair of neighbors in the social network.
-When two individuals exchange beliefs, they become more similar to one another.
+To explain a second mechanism of interdependent diffusion, we can observe a pair of neighbors in the social network.
+When these two individuals exchange beliefs, they become more similar to one another.
 Because their existing belief sets influence the way they respond to new beliefs, shared beliefs make the two individuals more likely to adopt (or reject) the same new beliefs in the future, regardless of any preference to align or distinguish themselves from one another.
 As a result, they become more similar still.
 Additionally, similar neighbors expand one another’s access to beliefs that the two may adopt in common, and filter each other’s exposure to beliefs that would set them apart from one another.
 In contrast, individuals who adopt differing beliefs are likely to diverge further as their dissimilar semantic networks make them susceptible to different beliefs.

 Fig. 4 illustrates this “agreement cascade” mechanism, in which exchanging beliefs creates further opportunities for similarity to develop between individuals.
 In this example, Mike, Nina, and Otis share two out of their three beliefs with their neighbors (AD and DE), and so their belief sets are positively correlated at 0.42.
 When Nina and Otis exchange beliefs in step 1, they not only make themselves more similar in the act, but they also set themselves up for congruent behavior in the future.
 Their response to externally supplied beliefs in step 2 further reinforces their similarity with one another and amplifies their emerging dissimilarity with Mike.